lightning/bolts/03-transactions.md

-Finally, even in the case of normal unilateral close, the HTLC-success and/or HTLC-timeout transactions do not reveal anything to the watcher, as it does not know the corresponding `per-commitment-secret` and cannot relate the `local-delayedkey` or `revocationkey` with their bases.
+Finally, even in the case of normal unilateral close, the HTLC-success and/or HTLC-timeout transactions do not reveal anything to the watcher, as it does not know the corresponding `per_commitment_secret` and cannot relate the `local-delayedkey` or `revocationkey` with their bases.